ucberkeley/savio-training-parallel-2016/parallel.md

  Linux only looks in certain directories for executables.

 For header files, you generally need to do something specific for the subsequent software you are installing.
+If you see comments about *.h* files not being found, you need to make sure the compiler can find the *include* directory that contains those files.

 # Installing Python and R packages

-If you see comments about *libfoo.so* not found, see above comment about modifying your LD_LIBRARY_PATH environment variable.

-If you see comments about *.h* files not being found, you need to make sure the compiler can find the *include* directory that contains those files.

 ```
 module load python/2.7.8